gabrielbourget/compilerFrontEnd/README.md

 To capture this information at the most efficient time possible, the scanner code was modified slightly.
 With these modifications, when the scanner code identified a token that could be identified as either an arithmetic or string variable identifier, it was incorporated into the symbol table as the scanner token was generated.
 These changes can be seen in scanner.c, in the the accepting state functions for arithmetic and string variable identifiers (aa_funct02() and aa_func03()).

 ###Compilation and Testing
+The source files for this project are:
+  - buffer.c
+  - buffer.h
+  - scanner.c
+  - table.h
+  - token.h
+  - stable.c
+  - stable.h
+  - platy_tt.c

+Source files are to be compiled into one executable, and the main function is contained in platy_tt.c.
+To run the program and process some of the test files, the command line template is:

+  - ./(executable name) (path to input file) > (path to output file)

 ##Part4 - The Parser
 In assignment 4, the goal was to build a predictive, recursive descent LL(1) parser modeled after the Grammar of the Platypus language.
 The first part of the assignment involved taking this set of grammar rules, and modifying them (LR->LL transformations, left-factoring, and removal of left recursion) so that they may be coded in such a way to work within the specified parser specifications.
 Further reading on language grammars and parsing can be found in the lecture notes that I created during the course of the semester (stored in the root folder of this repository).